Skip to content

 Lambda allocates CPU proportionally to memory.
 At 128 MB, you get a tiny fraction of a vCPU.
 Image processing is CPU-intensive, so your function is CPU-starved even though it has plenty of RAM.
 The fix is to increase the memory allocation.
 At 1,769 MB, you get 1 full vCPU.
 For image processing, try 1,024-2,048 MB.
 The function will run faster and may actually cost less because the reduced execution time offsets the higher per-millisecond cost.
 AWS provides the Lambda Power Tuning tool (an open-source Step Functions-based tool) that automatically tests your function at different memory settings and finds the optimal cost/performance balance.

-Direct Lambda-to-Lambda invocation has several problems.
-The calling function must wait (and pay) while the called function runs.
-If the called function fails, you must implement retry logic manually in your code.
-If the calling function times out, the called function becomes an orphan with no coordination.
-There is no built-in visibility into the workflow state.
-Step Functions solves all of these: each Lambda runs independently (no waiting), retries are declarative (no code), error handling is standardized with catch/fallback states, execution history is visual and persisted for 90 days, and workflows can pause for up to a year waiting for external input.
-The trade-off is cost ($0.025 per 1,000 state transitions), but for any workflow with more than 2 steps, it pays for itself in reduced debugging time alone.
+Direct Lambda-to-Lambda invocation has several problems, primarily that the calling function must wait (and pay) while the called function runs.
+If the called function fails, you must implement complex retry and fallback logic manually in your code.
+Furthermore, if the calling function times out, the called function becomes an orphan with no coordination or visibility into the workflow state.
+Step Functions solves all of these issues: each Lambda runs independently without idle waiting, retries are declarative, and error handling is standardized with catch/fallback states.
+The visual execution history is persisted for 90 days, making debugging straightforward, and although it costs $0.025 per 1,000 state transitions, it pays for itself in reduced debugging time and robust error handling.

-This creates a recursive invocation loop.
-The function is triggered by an S3 PutObject event, processes the file, writes output to the same bucket, which triggers another invocation, which processes and writes again, ad infinitum.
-This can generate millions of invocations in minutes, resulting in massive costs and potential service disruption.
-AWS added recursive invocation detection in 2023, which automatically stops the function after detecting 16 recursive calls.
-However, you should prevent this by design: use separate input and output buckets, or configure S3 event filters with different prefixes (e.g., trigger on uploads/ prefix, write to processed/ prefix).
-Never rely on automatic detection as your primary defense.
+This configuration creates a recursive invocation loop, also known as an infinite loop.
+The function is triggered by an S3 PutObject event, processes the file, and writes the output to the same bucket, which immediately triggers another invocation, repeating ad infinitum.
+This can generate millions of invocations in minutes, resulting in massive AWS costs and potential service disruption due to concurrency exhaustion.
+AWS added recursive invocation detection in 2023, which automatically stops the function after detecting 16 recursive calls, but you should prevent this by design.
+Always use separate input and output buckets, or configure S3 event filters with different prefixes (e.g., trigger on uploads/ prefix, write to processed/ prefix) to ensure the output does not trigger a new execution.

 Hands-On Exercise: S3 Upload to Lambda Thumbnail Generator